lewisgoddard/website/recommendations/hardware/components/cpus.md

 ####  F SKUs
 - Lack Intel integrated graphics, either UHD or Xe, neither of which generally perform well.
 If you have a dedicated GPU, an F SKU will save you a little money, but be aware that Intel Quicksync can noticeably speed up any video transcode you might do.
 - For: Gamers that do not stream or encode video.
-- Not For: People without a dedicated GPU, streamers or video editors.
+- Not For: Almost everyone: People without a dedicated GPU, streamers or video editors.

 #### K SKUs
 - Unlocked for overclocking only on the top chipset motherboards available.
 Outside of that they typically only add a small amount of additional boost, the exception being the 12600K which adds 4 efficiency cores.